Karel Řehka

-Army general Karel Řehka (born 1 February 1975 in Tišnov) is a Czech military leader who is the current Chief of the General Staff of the Military of the Czech Republic.
+Army general Karel Řehka (born 1 February 1975 in Tišnov) is a Czech military leader who served as Chief of the General Staff of the Military of the Czech Republic from 2022 to 2026.
 Between 2010 and 2014, he was the commander of the 601st Special Forces Group.
 After leaving the army, he was the director of the National Cyber and Information Security Agency (NÚKIB) from March 2020 to June 2022.